Accommodation and Compliance Series:

 - Provide a checklist of assignments

-- Supply an electronic or handheld organizer, and train on how to use effectively
+- Supply an electronic organizers and/or apps, and train on how to use effectively

 - Use wall calendar to emphasize due dates